MerginMaps/docs/src/howto/input_features.md

 ## Registration from Input

-To be able to transfer your data to your mobile/tablet device, share your project and track changes, you will need to register to the [Mergin website](https://help.cloudmergin.com).
-You can sign up to the service from the [Mergin website](https://help.cloudmergin.com/registration.html) or alternatively from within the app.
+To be able to transfer your data to your mobile/tablet device, share your project and track changes, you will need to register to the <MainDomainNameLink /> .
+You can sign up to the service from the <MainDomainNameLink id="register" desc="web" /> or alternatively from within the app.

 - Launch the Input app from your mobile/tablet device
 - Select **Home**